 These two courses changed my iPhone photography forever.
 There are so many valuable lessons it’s really hard to pick the most important ones.
 For me the “less is more” approach really sticks with every picture I take.

-You share your iPhone photos on social media, enter them in our weekly iPhone photography contests, and participate in the online photography community of our iPhone Academies.
+You share your iPhone photos on social media and participate in iPhone Photo Academy online community.
 What does the mobile photography community mean to you, and what effect has it had on your iPhone photography?

 You can take thousands of wonderful pictures, but if nobody sees them and gives you feedback, those photos are lost and you can’t grow as a photographer.